 - 4.5.2 All planning decisions within the LLTNP area require to be guided by the policies of the National Park Partnership Plan where relevant to ensure that decisions are consistent with the National Park's statutory aims. - 4.5.3 The National Park Partnership Plan (NPPP) 2018-2023 is an important material consideration in the determination of this PPiP application.
 It is framed around three thematic vision statements, 13 outcomes and numerous related priorities for the LLTNP.
 All three identified themes, Conservation and Land Management, Visitor Experience and Rural Development, are relevant to the proposed development.
-Many of the identified outcomes are also relevant: - Outcomes 1, 2 and 3 seek to conserve and enhance the National Park's natural resources, special qualities and sense of place, whilst better mitigating and adapting to climate change; - Outcomes 5 9 seek to enhance recreational opportunities of all kinds and enjoyment within the National Park, deliver a thriving visitor economy, and protect and enhance environmental quality, community life, health and wellbeing; and - Outcomes 10 12 seek to enhance the National Park's towns and villages through investment, strengthen and diversify the rural economy, realise sustainable business growth, and retain a larger skilled young and working age population. - 4.5.4 To monitor its implementation, the NPPP it lists 14 targets for the LLTNP area over the period to 2023, of which the following are relevant to the proposed development: - Increase the value of the visitor economy from 2016 STEAM baseline of £340m; - Increase the proportion of people reporting a good quality experience of the National Park's settlements and landscapes; - Reduce the proportions of people arriving in or exploring within the National Park by car and increase the proportion exploring by foot, water and bike, all from 2015/16 Visitor Survey baseline levels; and - Increase from 2016 baseline of 44% to 59% of water bodies achieving at least good ecological condition.
+Many of the identified outcomes are also relevant: - Outcomes 1, 2 and 3 seek to conserve and enhance the National Park's natural resources, special qualities, and sense of place, whilst better mitigating and adapting to climate change; - Outcomes 5 9 seek to enhance recreational opportunities of all kinds and enjoyment within the National Park, deliver a thriving visitor economy, and protect and enhance environmental quality, community life, health and wellbeing; and - Outcomes 10 12 seek to enhance the National Park's towns and villages through investment, strengthen and diversify the rural economy, realise sustainable business growth, and retain a larger skilled young and working age population. - 4.5.4 To monitor its implementation, the NPPP it lists 14 targets for the LLTNP area over the period to 2023, of which the following are relevant to the proposed development: - Increase the value of the visitor economy from 2016 STEAM baseline of £340m; - Increase the proportion of people reporting a good quality experience of the National Park's settlements and landscapes; - Reduce the proportions of people arriving in or exploring within the National Park by car and increase the proportion exploring by foot, water and bike, all from 2015/16 Visitor Survey baseline levels; and - Increase from 2016 baseline of 44% to 59% of water bodies achieving at least good ecological condition.

-Draft National Planning Framework 4
+Revised Draft National Planning Framework 4 (NPF4)

-4.5.5 Following the Planning (Scotland) Bill receiving Royal Assent in July 2019, Scottish Ministers have been developing a new National Planning Framework 4 (NPF4).
-NPF4 will, for the first time, incorporate Scottish Planning Policy and will take on enhanced status as part of the statutory Development Plan.
+4.5.5 On the 8th of November 2021, Scottish Ministers published the revised version of Draft NPF4.
+NPF4 will, for the first time, incorporate Scottish Planning Policy and will take on enhanced status as part of the statutory development plan.
 NPF4 will have a longer time-horizon, fuller regional coverage and improved alignment with wider programmes and strategies.
-Draft NPF4 was recently out for consultation until 31st March 2022, with a finalised version expected to be laid to parliament for approval in Summer 2022.
+It is due to be adopted by Scottish Ministers on the 13th of February 2023 and thereby a material consideration for the assessment of the proposal.
+The conformity of the proposed development with NPF4 is assessed in detail in Table 4-2 below.